 Property developer, Greenland Group, appointed Bachy Soletanche as the Principal Contractor on their flagship scheme by Canary Wharf.
 Spire London will be Western Europe’s tallest residential tower; soaring 67 storeys above the listed buildings of West India Quay’s historic waterside, the building will offer unrivalled views across the city.

-Bachy Soletanche’s contract included the demolition of an existing basement and slab, the enabling works, along with the design and installation of the geotechnical package, including the piling, capping beam and partial bulk dig.
+Bachy Soletanche’s contract included the demolition of an existing basement and slab, the enabling works, along with the design and installation of the geotechnical package, including the piling, capping beam and partial bulk dig for the Spire London.

 DEMOLITION AND ENABLING